richarrd92/self-learning/Data-structures-and-algorithms/README.md

 # **Data Structures and Algorithms**

-This repository contains implementations of various data structures and algorithms, serving as a personal practice collection to enhance problem-solving skills and deepen my understanding of algorithmic concepts.
+This directory contains implementations of various data structures and algorithms, serving as a personal practice collection to enhance problem-solving skills and deepen my understanding of algorithmic concepts.

 ## **Contents**
 - Sorting algorithms (e.g., Quick Sort, Merge Sort, Bucket Sort)